grouppg/bioinformatics-class/README.md

 # Consensus Sequence Generator

-This is a program that will tkae a fasta file with a protein or DNA MSA and return its consensus sequence in fasta format.
+This is a program that will take a fasta file with a protein or DNA MSA and return its consensus sequence in fasta format.

 ## Requirements
 * python 3.x